paritytech/parity-bridges-common/docs/running-relayer.md

 ## Costs

-Your relayer account (on both Bridge Hubs) must hold enough tokens to be able to pay costs of bridge transactions.
+Your relayer account (on both Bridge Hubs) must hold enough funds to be able to pay costs of bridge transactions.
 If your relayer behaves correctly, those costs will be compensated and you will be able to claim it later.